oils-for-unix/oils/doc/oil-language-tour.md

 -->

 This document describes the [Oil language]($xref:oil-language) from **clean slate** perspective.
-Knowledge of Unix shell or the compatible [OSH language]($xref:osh-language) isn't assumed.
-But shell users will see similarities, simplifications, and upgrades.
+We don't assume you know Unix shell or the compatible [OSH language]($xref:osh-language), but shell users will see similarities, simplifications, and upgrades.

 Remember, Oil is for Python and JavaScript users who avoid shell!
 See the [project FAQ][FAQ] for more color on that.